 Independence It is assumed that the observations are independent from each other (the same assumption was made in linear regression).
-If the data come from people who are in some way clustered, or if multiple measurements are being made on the same individual, this assumption has probably been violated.
-For example, if data come from patients in multiple clinics, variation between patients in the study population results from the usual variation between patients plus the variation that is due to differences between clinics.
+If animals are maintained in groups or, if multiple measurements are being made on the same individual, this assumption has probably been violated.
+For example, if animals are kept in herds, variation between animals in the study population results from the usual variation between animals plus the variation that is due to differences between herds.
 This often results in 'over-dispersion' or 'extra-binomial variation' in the data.
-Some methods of checking this assumption will be presented in Section 16.12.4, and methods of dealing with the problem are discussed in Chapters 20-23.
+Some methods of checking this assumption will be presented in Section 16.12.4 and methods of dealing with the problem are discussed in Chapters 20-23.

 Linearity As with linear regression, any predictor that is measured on a continuous scale is assumed to have a linear (straight-line) relationship with the outcome.
-Techniques for evaluating this assumption are presented in Section 15.6.
+Techniques for evaluating this assumption are presented in Section 15.6.1.

-Note Because the logistic model models the expected probability of disease on the logit scale but the original data are binary (0/1 or no/yes), the logistic model does not have an error term.
-Consequently, there is no assumption about the distribution of errors.
+Note Because the logistic model models the expected probability of disease on the logit scale, but the original data are binary (0/1 or no/yes), the logistic model does not have an error term and consequently, there is no assumption about the distribution of errors.
 It also means that coefficients in a logistic model represent the effect of a predictor on the logit of the outcome.
-Presenting effects on the original probability scale is discussed in Section 16.8.5.
+Presenting effects on the original probability scale is discussed in Section 16.8.5